boddhisattva/learner-web/README.md

 Life is journey of constant learnings and this is an attempt to keep track of at least some of those learnings in an attempt to be a better version of oneself everyday

+## Functionalities implemented thus far

+The following features are available via both the Web app & in Mobile

+* User sign up & sign in

 ## App Development Status - In progress

 Demo of work done so far is deployed at https://learner-web.onrender.com/